Eliashberg theory with the external pair potential: Abstract

 \section{Abstract}

-Based on BCS model with the external pair potential formulated in a work \emph{K.V.
-Grigorishin} arXiv:1605.07080, analogous model with electron-phonon coupling and Coulomb coupling is proposed.
+Based on BCS model with the external pair potential formulated in a work Grigorishin (2017) \cite{grig}, analogous model with electron-phonon coupling and Coulomb coupling is proposed.
 The generalized Eliashberg equations in the regime of renormalization of the order parameter are obtained.
-High temperature asymptotics and influence of Coulomb pseudopotential on them are investigated: as in the BCS model the order parameter asymptotically tends to zero as temperature rises, but the accounting of the Coulomb pseudopotential leads to existence of critical temperature.
-The effective Ginzburg-Landau theory is formulated for such model, where the temperature dependencies near $T_{c}$ of the basic characteristics of a superconductor (coherence length, magnetic penetration depth, GL parameter, the thermodynamical critical field, the first and the second critical fields) recovers to the temperature dependencies as in the ordinary GL theory after the BCS model with the external pair potential.
+High temperature asymptotics and effect of Coulomb pseudopotential on them are investigated: as in the BCS model the order parameter asymptotically tends to zero as temperature rises, but the accounting of the Coulomb pseudopotential leads to existence of critical temperature.
+The effective Ginzburg-Landau theory is formulated for such model.